yzh119/BPT/README.md

     - Transformer-base(our implementation): 27.2
     - To reproduce: `python mt.py --config configs/wmt-*.yml --gpu 0,1,2,3,4,5,6,7`
         - We report [SacreBLEU](https://github.com/mjpost/sacreBLEU) result for reproducibility (setting: `BLEU+c.mixed+l.en-de+#.1+s.exp+t.wmt14+tok.intl+v.1.4.1`), the sacrebleu score is usually lower than that produced by `get_ende_bleu.sh` script in tensor2tensor as described [here](https://github.com/tensorflow/tensor2tensor/issues/317).
-- Natural Language Inference(SNLI, metric: accuracy)
+- Natural Language Inference(SNLI, metric: accuracy), ESIM-like structure, 3 layers for self-attention and 3 layers for cross-sentence attention.
     - STT(k=4): 88.25(±0.07)
     - Transformer: 87.89(±0.31)
     - To reproduce: `python nli.py --config configs/snli.yml --gpu 0`
         - Like Text Classification, the result on NLI is also not stable because of randomness in our CUDA kernel, we report the mean and std of accuracy in multiple(7) runs.
-- Sentiment Analysis(SST, metric: accuracy), 4 layer.
+- Text Classification(SST-5, metric: accuracy), 4 layers.
     - STT+GloVe: 52.71(±0.32)
     - Transformer+GloVe: 50.40
     - Tree-LSTM+GloVe: 51.0